 “Sunday when I woke up at 6 in the morning and put my foot down on the floor, I couldn’t put it on the floor.
 Today when I woke up, I said it was impossible to play.
 I spoke to the doctor today and yesterday and they put special protection on it and cream, but it was still tough.
 Juan Carlos is a very tough opponent, but certainly if you’re not 100 percent at a Masters Series event it is very tough.
 I congratulate Juan Carlos, but today for sure was not my best tennis.”

 A few weeks later, his performance at Roland-Garros would be a masterpiece.
-He would claim the title without dropping a set, and he would absolutely outplay his rival Roger Federer in the final, 6/1 6/3 6/0.
-A month later, he would achieve the most outstanding feat: he would beat the Swiss in his own garden to claim the title at Wimbledon (6/4 6/4 6/7 6/7 9/7), becoming the first player since Bjorn Borg to win these two Grand Slams the same year.
-In August, Rafael Nadal would become the new world no.1.
+He would claim the title without dropping a set, and he would absolutely outplay his rival Federer in the final, 6-1, 6-3, 6-0.
+A month later, he would achieve the most outstanding feat: he would beat the Swiss in his own garden to claim the title at Wimbledon (6-4, 6-4, 6-7, 6-7, 9-7), becoming the first player since Bjorn Borg to win these two Grand Slams in the same year.
+In August, Nadal would become the new world No 1.

-Juan Carlos Ferrero would go on to lose against Stan Wawrinka (aged 23 and then ranked no.24) in the next round (6/4 6/3).
+Juan Carlos Ferrero would go on to lose in the next round against Stan Wawrinka (aged 23 and then ranked No 24) in the next round (6-4, 6-3).
 Unfortunately, being the only man to defeat Nadal on clay would be his greatest achievement in 2008 as the season would turn into a nightmare for the Spaniard.
-After retiring in the first round at the French Open with leg injury while facing Marcos Daniel, he would have to retire in the second round in Wimbledon with a hamstring injury (against Mischa Zverev).
+After retiring in the first round at Roland-Garros with a leg injury while facing Marcos Daniel, he would have to retire in the second round at Wimbledon due to a hamstring injury (against Mischa Zverev).

-Eventually, a shoulder injury would force him to withdraw from the US Open.
-He would only attend three tournaments afterwards and would leave the top 100 in February 2009.
-That year, he would reach a Grand Slam quarter-final for the last time at Wimbledon, defeated by Andy Murray (7/5 6/3 6/2), and participate in Spain’s Davis Cup successful campaign.
-He would then remain a top 30 player until 2011 when some new injuries would keep him away from the tour for seven months.
-After a last effort to climb back to the 37th rank in the world in July 2012, he would retire from professional tennis in October, after losing to Nicolas Almagro (7/5 6/3) in front of his home crowd in Valencia.
+A shoulder injury would force him to withdraw from the US Open.
+He would only play three tournaments afterwards and would leave the top 100 in February 2009.
+That year, he would reach a Grand Slam quarter-final for the last time at Wimbledon, defeated by Andy Murray (7-5, 6-3, 6-2), and participate in Spain’s successful Davis Cup campaign.
+He would remain a top 30 player until 2011 when some new injuries would keep him away from the tour for seven months.
+After a last effort to climb back to the 37th position in the world in July 2012, he would retire from professional tennis in October, after losing to Nicolas Almagro (7-5, 6-3) in front of his home crowd in Valencia.